d2l-ai/d2l-en/chapter_optimization/minibatch-sgd.md

 sgd_res = train_sgd(0.005, 1)
 ```

-Last, when the batch size equals 100, we use minibatch SGD for optimization.
+Finally, when the batch size equals 100, we use minibatch SGD for optimization.
 The time required per epoch is shorter than the time needed for SGD and the time for batch gradient descent.

 ```{.python .input}
 #@tab all